ABOUT THE ENSEMBLE

 “contemporary chamber trailblazers” - The Boston Globe

 Founded in 2013, Hub New Music is one of today’s leading contemporary music ensembles.
-Hub has expanded the repertoire for its distinct combination of flute, clarinet, violin, and cello with over two dozen commissions by today’s most celebrated composers.
-In its thoughtfully curated programs, Hub New Music performs works exclusively written for the ensemble that strike notes of contemporary relevance.
+Hub has expanded the repertoire for its distinct combination of flute, clarinet, violin, and cello with over forty commissions by today’s most celebrated composers.
+In its dynamic concert programs, Hub New Music strikes notes of contemporary relevance.

-Recent and upcoming performances include concerts presented by the Kennedy Center, Seattle Symphony, Morgan Library, Suntory Hall (Tokyo), the Williams Center for the Arts, Cynthia Woods Mitchell Center, King’s Place (London), Thailand International Composer’s Festival (Bangkok), Soka Performing Arts Center, Arizona Friends of Chamber Music, Bowdoin International Chamber Music Festival, and the Celebrity Series of Boston.
+Recent and upcoming performances include concerts presented by the John F. Kennedy Center, Miller Theatre, Suntory Hall (Tokyo), Seattle Symphony, the Williams Center for the Arts, Cynthia Woods Mitchell Center, King’s Place (London), Thailand International Composer’s Festival (Bangkok), Krannert Center, Arizona Friends of Chamber Music, University Musical Society, and Celebrity Series of Boston.

-Current touring projects include Daniel Wohl’s UFO-inspired electroacoustic piece Mirage, and What If We’re Beautiful, a program exploring queerness, chosen family, and identity with music by Daniel Thomas Davis and choreography by Aaron Loux & Brian Lawson.
-In recent seasons, Hub has collaborated on commissions with Angélica Negrón, Nico Muhly, Tyshawn Sorey, Donnacha Dennehy, Christopher Cerrone, Carlos Simon, and Kati Agócs, among others.
+This season Hub launches Converging Voices, a multi-year peer-driven commissioning project that supports early-career composers.
+The first cycle of Converging Voices features Elijah Daniel Smith, Akshaya Avril Tucker, and Geli Li.
+In recent seasons, Hub has collaborated on commissions with Angélica Negrón, Nico Muhly, Tyshawn Sorey, Donnacha Dennehy, Christopher Cerrone, Carlos Simon, and Nina C. Young, among others.
 The group has also developed genre-defying collaborations with the Asia/America New Music Institute, Boston’s Urbanity Dance, Silkroad’s Kojiro Umezaki (shakuhachi), and trumpeter/spoken word artist MK Zulu.

 Hub New Music’s recordings have garnered consistent acclaim.
-The group’s recent album with Kojiro Umezaki, a distance, intertwined, featured five works for Hub & shakuhachi which I Care if You Listen called “beautiful, haunting music that presents a clear and authentic dialog between varied cultural paradigms and traditions.”
-Hub’s debut album, Soul House, released on New Amsterdam Records, was called “ingenious and unequivocally gorgeous” (Boston Globe) and “intensely poignant.”
-(Textura) In 2022, Hub’s album with Carlos Simon, Requiem for the Enslaved, was nominated for a GRAMMY award for Best Classical Composition.
+I Care if You Listen called Hub’s 2025 album of Daniel Thomas’ What if We’re Beautiful an “exceptionally well-produced product” that “grasps at the ineffable experiences of queer community.”
+Hub’s debut album, Soul House (New Amsterdam Records) was called “ingenious and unequivocally gorgeous” by the Boston Globe and “intensely poignant” by Textura.
+The ensemble’s album with Carlos Simon, Requiem for the Enslaved (Decca Classics), was nominated for a GRAMMY award for Best Classical Composition in 2022.

 Hub New Music is Michael Avitabile (flute), Gleb Kanasevich (clarinet), Magnolia Rohrer (violin), and Jesse Christeson (cello).
-Proudly based in Detroit, the ensemble’s name is inspired by its founding city of Boston’s reputation as a hub of innovation.
+The ensemble’s name is inspired by its founding city of Boston’s reputation as a hub of innovation.
 Hub New Music is a 501(c)3 non-profit organization.

 • A NOTE ON OUR NAME •